ktor-doc-jp/ktor-doc-jp/pages/quickstart/migration.md

 }
 ```

-In 0.9.2, all the authentication mechanisms are defined at the Application level, and have an optional name
+In 0.9.2, all the authentication mechanisms are defined at the Application level and have an optional name
-associated to them.
+associated with them.
-Also the method names for defining different mechanisms have changed.
+Also, the method names for defining different mechanisms have changed.
 Now the new name of the authentication mechanism
-is part of the function call, and all its old parameters are defined using a dsl instead.
+is part of the function call, and all its old parameters are defined using a DSL instead.

-For example, in order to define a basic authentication `myauth1`, you should add this code to your application configuration:
+For example, to define a basic authentication `myauth1`, you should add this code to your application configuration:

 ```kotlin
 install(Authentication) {